Tailored Estate Planning: Using Wills and Trusts for Massachusetts Residents

 How Are Trusts Created?

+A person must be must be at least 18 years old to create a trust in Massachusetts.
 Creating a trust involves drafting a trust document, naming a trustee who will manage the trust’s affairs, and transferring assets into the trust.
 Many varieties of trusts can be created to serve specific purposes, so it’s important to carefully examine your objectives and options to determine the most effective trust for you.
 As the process for setting up a trust is complex, it’s critical to enlist the assistance of an experienced trusts lawyer who can help ensure your trust is legally enforceable and meets your planning goals.

 How Do Trusts and Wills Affect the Probate Process for Your Estate?